5 psychological tactics to improve charity landing pages

 3. Show testimonials from service users

-Research has found that marketing which emphasises the proven effectiveness of an organisation doesn’t actually increase donations.
-However, testimonials can have the effect of making your charity more personal and relatable.
+While research has found that marketing emphasising the proven effectiveness of an organisation doesn’t actually increase donations, testimonials can make your charity more personal and relatable.
+Include stories or videos from individuals who have received help.
+Where possible, use real names and photographs to add credibility.

 4. Use directional cues to guide users

-It’s important to remember that people don’t read web pages the way they read books.
-Instead, when we view a web page, we tend to navigate towards visual cues such as arrows, contrasting elements or the eye-direction of a photographic subject.
+It’s important to remember that people don’t read websites the way they read books.
+When we view a web page, we navigate towards visual cues such as arrows, contrasting elements or the eye-direction of a photographic subject.

-As well as using more obvious visual cues such as arrows, War Child also tend to use photographs in which the subject is looking directly at the camera.
-When this technique is coupled with persuasive copy such as “we need you”, it has the powerful effect of appealing directly to the user.
+As well as using more obvious visual cues like arrows, War Child also uses photographs in which the subject is looking directly at the camera.
+When you couple this technique with persuasive copy such as “we need you”, it has the powerful effect of appealing directly to the user.

 5. Choose appropriate colours